Co-Büchi automaton

 In automata theory, a co-Büchi automaton is a variant of Büchi automaton.
 The only difference is the accepting condition: a Co-Büchi automaton accepts an infinite word $w$ if there exists a run, such that all the states occurring infinitely often in the run are in the final state set $F$.
-In contrast, a Büchi automaton accepts a word $w$ if there exists a run, such that at least one state occurring infinitely often in the final state set $F$.
+In contrast, a Büchi automaton accepts a word $w$ if there exists a run, such that states in the final state set $F$ are passed through infinitely often.

 (Deterministic) Co-Büchi automata are strictly weaker than (nondeterministic) Büchi automata.

 Formal definition

 Formally, a deterministic co-Büchi automaton is a tuple $\mathcal{A} = (Q,\Sigma,\delta,q_0,F)$ that consists of the following components: